Marketing

 • They need to present viable, affordable options to decision-makers

 Your content needs to be more than easy to read and understand.
 You also need to engineer it to guide your target market across the commitment gap.
-Here are some elements you could include to craft the kind of content that boosts sales:

 • Thought-leadership white papers.
 You can outline how innovative civil engineering can solve novel or particularly problematic challenges that others struggle to address.